typelevel/typelevel.github.com/posts/2018-08-07-refactoring-monads.md

 the database call until "the end of the universe".

 ### Refactoring strategy

 When faced with a similar refactoring problem, consider whether you can break the problem into a sequence of independently executable steps, each of which can be wrapped in a monad.
-If so, begin by describing your function with a monadic for-comprehension.
-Hopefully you will find it easy to express the overall flow of logic this way.
+If so, begin by describing the control flow in your refactored function with a monadic for-comprehension.

-I suggest starting with the for-comprehension and writing pseudocode.
 Don't define the individual functions that comprise the steps of the for-comprehension until you have filled in the `yield` at the end.
-This is a great time to shuffle steps around and work out exactly what arguments are needed and when, and where they are coming from.
+You can use pseudocode or stubs to minimize the amount of code churn at the beginning.
+This is a great time to shuffle steps around and work out exactly what arguments are needed and when, as well as where they are coming from.

-Once the top level function and looks plausible, begin refactoring away the individual steps into small, simple functions.
+Once the top level function looks plausible, begin filling in the steps of the for-comprehension.
+Replace the stubs or pseudocode you wrote by refactoring away the individual steps into small, simple functions.
 Remember that for simple operations you can [lift](https://typelevel.org/cats/api/cats/Monad.html#lift[A,B](f:A=%3EB):F[A]=%3EF[B]) a function `A => B` to `F[A] => F[B]` (thanks, [Functor](https://typelevel.org/cats/typeclasses/functor.html)!).
 This